petrick312/leaflet-challenge/README.md

         Your visualization should look something like the preceding map.<br />

 ## Requirements
-These requirements apply only to "Part 1: Create the Earthquake Visualization" as "Part 2" is optional with no extra points earning.
+# These requirements apply only to "Part 1: Create the Earthquake Visualization" as "Part 2" is optional with no extra points earning. <br />
-    Map (60 points)
+    Map (60 points) <br />
-        TileLayer loads without error (20 points)
+        TileLayer loads without error (20 points) <br />
-        Connects to geojson API using D3 without error (20 points) Markers with size corresponding to earthquake magnitude (10 points) A legend showing the depth and their corresponding color (10 points) Data Points (40 points)
+        Connects to geojson API using D3 without error (20 points) <br />
+        Markers with size corresponding to earthquake magnitude (10 points) <br />
+        A legend showing the depth and their corresponding color (10 points) <br />
+    Data Points (40 points) <br />
-        Data points scale with magnitude level (10 points) Data points colors change with depth level (10 points) Each point has a tooltip with the Magnitude, the location and depth (10 points) All data points load in the correct locations (10 points)
+        Data points scale with magnitude level (10 points) <br />
+        Data points colors change with depth level (10 points) <br />
+        Each point has a tooltip with the Magnitude, the location and depth (10 points) <br />
+        All data points load in the correct locations (10 points) <br />